 The front of the human eye consists of the cornea on the surface of the eye, the lens and the aqueous humor, which is a transparent fluid that fills the anterior chamber between the lens and the cornea.
 The tissue surrounding the eye also serves important functions.
 There is a natural opening, called a punctum, located in the inner portion of each upper and lower eyelid near the nose.
 The puncta open into nasolacrimal ducts, which collect and drain tears.
 The conjunctiva is the membrane covering the inside of the eyelids and the white part of the eye, known as the sclera.
 It helps to protect the eye from microbes and to lubricate the eye.
+Diseases and conditions affecting the front of the eye have generally been treated with either surgery or with medications delivered to the ocular surface by eye drops.

-The back of the eye contains the retina, which is the light sensing layer of tissue, the vitreous humor, which is a transparent gel that fills the vitreous chamber between the lens and the retina, and the optic nerve, which transmits visual information from the retina to the brain.
+The back of the eye contains the retina, which is the light sensing layer of tissue; the vitreous humor, which is a transparent gel that fills the vitreous chamber between the lens and the retina; and the optic nerve, which transmits visual information from the retina to the brain.
 Eye disease can be caused by many factors and can affect both the front and back of the eye.
-Diseases and conditions affecting the front of the eye are generally treated either with surgery or with medications delivered to the ocular surface by eye drops.
-Intravitreal injections or oral pills are typically used to deliver medications to the back of the eye.
+Intravitreal injections or oral pills have typically been used to deliver medications to the back of the eye.